squidfunk/mkdocs-material/docs/getting-started.md

 Material for MkDocs supports internationalization (i18n).
-In order to translate the labels (e.g. *Previous* and *Next* in the footer), you can override the file `partials/language.html` to provide your own translations inside the macro `t`:
+In order to translate the labels (e.g. *Previous* and *Next* in the footer), you can override the file `partials/language.html` and provide your own translations inside the macro `t`:

 ``` jinja